lewishowles/components/src/components/form/form-checkbox-group/form-checkbox-group.md

 - type: `string`
 - default: `null`

-Any ID to apply to this field.
+Any ID to apply to this checkbox group.
 If an ID is not provided, one will be generated at random.
 Note that when providing an ID, please make sure that it is unique to avoid any unforeseen issues.

 ## Methods

 ### `triggerFocus`

-Focus this field.
+Focus this checkbox group.

 ## Examples